New Zealand Inflation Calculator

 Can you calculate future inflation rates?

 Our calculator includes this, but it' is an estimate based on recent averages reported by Stats New Zealand.
-With interest rates low and the government printing money, it seems likely inflation will increase in the long term; our calculator estimates how this may affect your savings and wages.
+Our calculator only estimates how this may affect your savings and wages.

 Inflation Rates and Protecting Your Money's Value